oferei/sublime-unity-completions/README.md

 ![gbjact](http://oferei.github.io/sublime-unity-completions/complete-gbjact.png)

 Notice the type on the right side.
-Function type include parameter names.
+Function types include parameter names.

 Another example.
 Type in <code>pscast</code> and you will be offered: